aframevr/aframe/docs/core/component.md

 `.pause ()` is called when the entity or scene pauses.
 The entity can call a component's `pause` handler:

+- Before the component is removed, before the `remove` handler is called.
 - When the entity is paused with `Entity.pause ()`.
 - When the scene is paused with `Scene.pause ()` (e.g., the Inspector is opened).